pccchr001/3DScanCampaignClassification/README.md

 # 3D Scan Campaign Classification with Representative Training Scan Selection

 This repository hosts the framework written for the master's thesis titled "3D Scan Campaign Classification with Representative Training Scan Selection".
-The code is intended as a reference for the thesis.
+The code is intended as a reference for the implementation sections of the thesis.

 A summary of important files is given below:
 * __CloudFex.cpp__ - Feature extraction from point neighbourhoods and supervoxel segments.